*South Pas Back Then

 Penny Hops

 I was first introduced to Penny Hops in seventh grade at South Pasadena Junior High School.
-Penny Hops were school dances during lunchtime on the first Friday each month.
+Penny Hops were school dances during lunchtime on the first Friday of each month.
 They took place in the girls' basketball gym and the price of admission was a penny.
 The only requirement was the removal of shoes.

 A record player in the gym would blare out the latest 45 hits.
 The pennies collected at the door would pay for the new 45 records.